OpenTOPAS/TOPAS_Official_Documentation/parameters/scoring/phasespace.rst

 If you are attempting to create TOPAS Binary or ASCII phase space from some application other than TOPAS, be advised that the formatting requirements are very specific.
 It is best to compare your phase space header and phsp files to those produced by the TOPAS examples listed above.
 Some things to watch out for:

-* First line of header has to be exactly as produced by TOPAS, with no extra spaces, tabs, etc.
+* The first line of the header has to be exactly as produced by TOPAS, with no extra spaces, tabs, etc.
 * Integer values in the ASCII phase space must not contain decimal points

 The Limited format uses the following byte order (the format is not self-describing):